ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ### Configure public client which use Authorization Code Flow
 This would be a browser-based riches client or mobile app.
 The application should use PKCE and not a client secret.

-- Specify client name in down party name.
+- Specify client name in down-party name.
 - Select allowed up parties.
 - Specify redirect uris including both login and logout.
 - Select `code` as response type.